Mamuta Art and Research Center

-Mamuta Art Research Center is an independent center for art research in Jerusalem, Israel.
+Mamuta Art and Research Center is an independent center for art research, an artist residency, an artist-run exhibition space, and a publishing house in Jerusalem, Israel.

 History

 The Mamuta Art Research Center was established in 2009 by artists and curators in Jerusalem.
 The Center was initially located in El-Dan House in Ein Kerem, one of Jerusalem suburbs.
 It moved to Hansen House in Jerusalem in 2012.
 The center is supported financially by Ostrovsky Family Fund.